 After the first year, students must take at least 12 credits (but no more than 17 credits) each semester and at least 26 credits (but no more than 34 credits) each academic year.
 Second- and third-year students choose from a selection of more than 190 courses and seminars.

 In addition, students must meet the following requirements after the first year:

 - Professional Responsibility Requirement: Students can satisfy this requirement by taking a 3-credit course in professional responsibility; a qualifying seminar; or a specified clinical or externship program.

 - Upper-Class Writing Requirement: During the second or third year, students must complete an intensive research & writing project under faculty supervision.

-- Professional Skills Requirement: Students must take at least one course that offers substantial instruction in professional skills.
+- Experiential Course Requirement: Beginning with the Class of 2019, students must take at least 6 credits in experiential education through courses that offer substantial instruction in professional skills.

 - Introduction to Business Fundamentals: Beginning with the Class of 2017, students must complete this self-paced online course, which provides foundational instruction in business, corporate finance, accounting, and related subjects.

-A maximum of 16 non-graded credits may be applied to the JD.
+Seventeen (17) non-graded credits may be applied to the JD, unless the Academic Standards Committee grants a petition to increase the number to the maximum of 21.
 (Non-graded credits include: journal credits; study abroad credits; non-law graduate course credits applied for JD credit; credits for courses taken at other law schools; fieldwork components of externships and the semester-in-practice program.)
 Students must maintain a GPA of 2.0 in second-year courses and seminars and a cumulative GPA of 2.3 at the end of the second year.
 Students must earn a final average of at least 2.3 to graduate, and they may not fail more than 5 credits after the first year.